muratk3n/thirdwave/en/tweets/2019/week24.md

 Ottoman Caliphate as cultures are all extensions of this which need to be culturally cleansed.

+Australians apparently still are somewhat nomadic and human.

 @hexsteph

 "Being in LA is like having to completely relearn basic social interaction.
 Australians are known for being laid back but I would say we are also quite reserved.
 I can't handle so many conversations with strangers.
 In the lift, in a queue, in a shop - people just keen to chat 24/7